valerio-oliveira/dataops-trail/README.md

 ❯ cd ..
 ```

-When asked if you really want to destroy all resources, just type "yes" anr press return to proceed.
+When asked if you really want to destroy all resources, just type "yes" and press return to proceed.

 ## Project topology

-This project follows this topology.
+The project follows this topology.
 Items dimmed in gray are to be implemented yet.

 <div>
   <p align="left">